serinaerzengin/portfolio2/README.md

 #### Install Pillow
 Pillow is installed to be able to open a image. \
-After installing Pillow, we imort Image from PIL, wich makes it possible to open a Image file \ \
+After installing Pillow, we imort Image from PIL, wich makes it possible to open a Image file \
 `python3 -m pip install Pillow`

 #### Install ping3
 Ping3 is Imported into the project so that the roundtrip time can be calculated.\
 If you run the client side and add the flag -B, then the application will use the ping command from ping 3 to calucate the roundtrip time, and use rtt*4 as the socket timeout.
-If you dont use -B the timeout will be set to default 0.5ms. \ \
+If you dont use -B, the timeout will be set to default 0.5ms. \
 `sudo python3 -m pip install ping3`